Jason C. Lynch

 Between college and law school, Jason served as an officer in the U.S. Marine Corps.
 His two deployments to Iraq, as a motor transport platoon commander and logistics staff officer, brought him into close contact with government contractors in numerous capacities.

-- As DOJ Trial Attorney, litigated from discovery through summary judgment an FCA case predicated on violations of the Anti-kickback Statute (AKS), 42 U.S.C. § 1320a-7b, by a physician, his fiancée, and their companies.
+- As a DOJ Trial Attorney, litigated a from discovery through summary judgment an FCA case predicated on violations of the Anti-kickback Statute (AKS), 42 U.S.C. § 1320a-7b, by a physician, his fiancée, and their companies.
 Took several fact depositions, drafted and argued discovery motions, and drafted substantial portions of comprehensive motion for summary judgment.